Home: white shirt with black/red trim and three-tone red chest chevron, white shorts, white socks

 Coach: Joachim Löw.

 The 2013-2015 home Nationaltrikot would be the subject of much controversy before and after its release in November 2013 for the friendly in Milan against Italy, both for the design itself and the fact that for the first time an official Germany strip would not consist of white shirts and black shorts.
-In a break with tradition, the new white shirt would be paired with matching white shorts – giving the team a new and somewhat unfamiliar all-white look.
+In a break with tradition, the new white shirt was paired with matching white shorts – giving the team a new and somewhat unfamiliar all-white look.

 This colour combination had been used previously on the pitch – the last occasion being the memorable second phase meeting at the World Cup finals in 1974 against Poland in Frankfurt – but never before had the official first-choice colours been anything but Schwarz und Weiß.
 Unsurprisingly, both the colours and the core design of the shirt itself would be met with a number of negative reviews from both commentators and supporters.